dogweather/asset_ram/README.md

 In an effort to help my app run in a small 512MB virtual server, I looked through every view invocation in the logs.
 After I optimized a bunch of my code, I realized that the asset helpers create a relatively large amount of objects.
 The code is pretty complex too implying some amount of CPU overhead.
-Moreover, this work is done over **on every request**.
+Moreover, this work is **repeated on every request**.

 These asset fingerprints are potentially re-generated on every deploy.
 Maybe I edit an image, but I haven't modified any ActiveRecord models So **the asset links can't be stored in